ferrous-systems/wasm-training-2022/book/src/tutorial/cli/image-filters.md

 The `rustagram2` crate implements that as the [`apply_filter`](https://docs.rs/rustagram2/2.0.0/rustagram/trait.RustagramFilter.html#tymethod.apply_filter) method on a trait.
 This trait is automatically implemented for the `RgbaImage` type you got from `to_rgba8`.

+✅ Save back to the file `output` by using the [`save`](https://docs.rs/image/latest/image/enum.DynamicImage.html#method.save ) method available on the image.

 With the help of the documentation this should be achievable in a couple of lines of code.

 Try it for yourself!